TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Index.rst

 features a short description for each topic and links to more information.

-We have categorized information about configuration into *configration syntax* and *methods*.
+We have categorized information about configuration into *configuration syntax* and *methods*.
 Configuration that can be changed in the backend is usually referred to as *Settings*.
 The :ref:`glossary` explains how we use these terms in this chapter.